Setting the record straight: High Court overturns coroner’s conclusion

 Mrs Johns died from a mesothelioma in 2018 and had lived in her council flat from 1996 which was known to contain asbestos.
 The Senior Coroner held an inquest at which a short narrative verdict was entered giving the conclusion that Mrs Johns had died from “exposure to asbestos whilst resident in 8 Eliot Court, causing malignant mesothelioma”.
 The local authority sought to quash the finding and substitute a conclusion that Mrs John died of a mesothelioma but omitting any reference to asbestos.

-The High Court considered if the Senior Coroner was entitled to conclude that it was probable that, as opposed to merely possible, that Mrs Johns had been exposed to asbestos.
+The High Court was asked to consider if the Senior Coroner was entitled to conclude that it was probable, as opposed to merely possible, that Mrs Johns had been exposed to asbestos.
 The facts were not in dispute and are as follows:

 - Asbestos was detected in the flat 12 years prior to Mrs John’s taking up the tenancy in the form of amosite boards within the entrance hall cupboard, heater cupboard ducts, corner ducts and in partition walls.